redhat-imaging/imagefactory/Documentation/FAQ.markdown

     A: Run `service imagefactory start`

 2. Q: How do I run Image Factory in debug mode?
     A: Shut the service down with `service imagefactory stop`.
-Then run `imgfac.py --qmf --debug` as root.
+Then run `imagefactory --qmf --debug` as root.

 3. Q: How do I interact with the Image Factory daemon?
     A: Please read through the QMF guide in the Documentation directory for some examples.